sammuelyee/docs/cartodb-editor.md

 #### Composite Operations

 Composite operations style the way colors of overlapping markers interact with each other.
 You can think of them as blend modes or filters, similar to blend operations in Photoshop.
-Composite operations are available in the Simple, Choropleth, Bubble, Density and Torque visualizations.
+Composite operations are available in the Simple, Choropleth, Bubble, Density and Torque maps.

 The available options within the wizards interface include multiply, screen, overlay, darken, lighten, color-dodge and color-burn.
 In addition, blend modes specific to Torque include lighter, multiply, source-over, and xor.
 For more information on the different options available, refer to the documentation on [Mapbox](https://www.mapbox.com/tilemill/docs/guides/comp-op/).